Çamlıhemşin: Geography

 Çamlıhemşin is high in the Fırtına Valley, which leads down to the Black Sea coast, and is an important access point to the Kaçkar mountains.
 This is a hilly area surrounded by very high mountains that poke up into the clouds, and watered by the Hala River and other streams running down the Black Sea.
-It rains here all year round, temperatures drop to minus 7 °C in winter and reach 25 °C in summer.
+It rains here all year round, temperatures drop to -7 °C in winter and reach 25 °C in summer.

 This is a low-income district and successive generations of Çamlıhemşin have migrated to jobs in Turkey's larger cities (for example they have reputation as the best bakers and pastry-cooks in Ankara).
 In Çamlıhemşin some tea is grown and otherwise people live from forestry, beekeeping or herding animals on the mountainside.
 However the countryside here is a gorgeous mix of meadows and valleys and in recent years the district has begun to attract tourists, people on trekking holidays in the Kaçkar.
 There are now small hotels and guest houses throughout the district.